-"There are people out there stocking up on guns and gold because they think we're on the verge of financial collapse, but there's probably a greater likelihood of getting laid off," Carr says.
+“There are people out there stocking up on guns and gold because they think we’re on the verge of financial collapse,” Carr says, “but there’s probably a greater likelihood of getting laid off.”

 “I tell people to make sure they know how to do useful things,” he says.
 “Cooking is an important skill because in a disaster, you’re going to have to make do with what you’ve got.
 You should also know first aid, CPR and how to change a tire.”

-But while the subjects on shows such as "Doomsday Preppers" and other survivalists like to tout extreme skills such as using sniper rifles or eating bugs, Purcell says you need to be more realistic.
+But while the subjects on shows such as “Doomsday Preppers” on the National Geographic Channel and other survivalists like to tout extreme skills such as using sniper rifles or eating bugs, Purcell says you need to be more realistic.